Adrian Chiles: Other activities

+In 2022, Chiles appeared as a guest in the second "New Year's Treat" special of Taskmaster alongside Claudia Winkleman, Jonnie Peacock, Lady Leshurr, and Sayeeda Warsi.
+He won the special.

 Personal life

-Chiles married Jane Garvey, a former regular presenter of Woman's Hour on Radio 4, in September 1998 in Swansea.
+Chiles married Jane Garvey, a former regular presenter of Radio 4's Woman's Hour, in September 1998 in Swansea.
 Chiles and Garvey have two daughters.
-In June 2008, the couple separated; they divorced in October 2009.
+In June 2008, the couple separated and they divorced in October 2009.
 Chiles married Guardian editor Kath Viner in 2022.

 Chiles converted to Catholicism in 2007.
 During Lent 2015, he attended Mass daily and at a different church each time; a total of 46 different churches in 46 days.
+In the BBC programme Winter Walks, Chiles spoke about his faith in a Scarborough church.

-He is a supporter of West Bromwich Albion Football Club, where he is a season-ticket holder and presenter on some of the club's official DVDs.
-Both of his cars have WBA in their registration and he has a stained glass West Bromwich Albion crest above his door.
+He is a supporter of West Bromwich Albion Football Club, where he is a season ticket holder and presenter on some of the club's official DVDs.

-Chiles plays the double bass, as revealed when he dueted with violinist Nigel Kennedy playing "Fever" on The One Show.
-On 7 May 2008, his co-presenter on The One Show, Christine Lampard, sang part of a song with Chiles accompanying on piano.
+Chiles plays the double bass, as revealed when he performed a duet with violinist Nigel Kennedy playing "Fever" on The One Show.
+On 7 May 2008, his co-presenter on The One Show, Christine Bleakley, sang part of a song with Chiles accompanying on piano.

 Chiles claims that his "Brummie" accent worked in his favour at the BBC.

-Chiles began writing a regular column for The Guardian in February 2019.
-He confirmed his relationship with the newspaper's editor, Katharine Viner, in an interview with The Daily Telegraph in April 2020, saying "I’ve got a horror of talking about relationships.
-I don’t mind saying I’m with Kath."
-Chiles has said that the relationship began as a result of him writing the column and not the other way around.
+Chiles confirmed his relationship with The Guardian editor Katharine Viner in an interview with The Daily Telegraph in April 2020, saying "I've got a horror of talking about relationships.
+I don't mind saying I'm with Kath."
+Chiles has said that the relationship began as a result of him writing the column and not the other way around, though Will Self has questioned this.

 In 2019, Chiles wrote an opinion piece detailing his experience after several publications such as the Mail on Sunday republished false information about his alleged marriage to a woman named Maria Walsh in his Wikipedia article, presumably from erroneous information within a Daily Mail article.
 The Daily Mail article has since been corrected.

 In 2020, Chiles revealed in his Guardian column that he had been diagnosed with ADD.
 He wrote that his condition is being successfully treated with prescription drugs, after he had initially disregarded his symptoms.

 Chiles describes himself as "almost vegan".
 He has a urinal in his flat and has written about the mixed reactions it receives.

+On 20 March 2024, Chiles wrote in The Guardian of being wholly unprepared for the recent and inevitable "loss of a parent".
+He described his feeling of personal shock, despite him "dreading the loss" for most of his adult lifetime.
+His father Peter had died on 9 March at the age of 86 after suffering a serious fall and a fractured shoulder in January 2024.